ToolsforBigData/Challenge2/README.md

 # Challenge2

-The second challenge in the class, on data from Reddit The repository contains one .py file for each of the three parts of the challenge:
+The second challenge in the class, on data from Reddit.

+The repository contains one .py file for each of the three parts of the challenge:

 ### Ch2_Ex1.py - Which subreddits have the largest vocabulary?